loreanvictor/license-recipe/README.md

 ## Usage

-👉 Use it directly on your project:
+👉 Use it on your project:

 ```bash
 npx tmplr use loreanvictor/license-recipe